- Scott's Siu Lum (Shaolin) & Tai Chi Chuan - 18 or older.

 Sifu Scott focuses on medium and small frame forms practice.
 Large frame forms are practiced for demonstrations because it looks pretty.
 It is also practiced by beginning students to help develop the basic skills, it is easier for the new students to feel the momentum of the larger movements.
 Small and medium frame practice is actually more advanced, it develops a better understanding of internal power and more condensed movement that is used in real self defense.
 You could roughly say that large frame movements might be used less than 5 % of the time in a real situation.
 Small frame movements might be used 75 to 80 % of the time in a real situation.
 Leaving approx. 15 to 20 % of the time using medium frame movements.

 Tai Chi Chuan translates as "The Supreme Ultimate Fist" and is a powerful and an extremely effective martial art system when taught properly.
 Without the proper in-depth development of push hands one will never truly understand the powerful principles or gain the complete health benefits that make up the system of Tai Chi Chuan.
-The traditional Masters commonly said "To know Tai Chi one must know push hands".
+The traditional Masters commonly said "To know Tai Chi one must be highly proficient in push hands".
 Those that only learn the Tai Chi forms without the complete system of Tai Chi Chuan will be trying to understand a language by only reciting the alphabet.
-The most important lessons mentally, physically and spiritually are developed and understood through the diligent practice of Tai Chi Chuan as a complete system which has to include a dedicated, loyal and detailed practice of push hands with a knowledgeable instructor.
+The most important lessons mentally, physically and spiritually are developed and understood through the diligent practice of Tai Chi Chuan as a complete system which has to include a dedicated, loyal and detailed practice of push hands with a proficient and knowledgeable instructor.

 Tai Chi is based on the balance of yin and yang.
 Through the regular practice of Tai Chi a healthy balance mentally, physically and spiritually can be achieved.
 Many believe that through the proper practice of Tai Chi one can restore and preserve their youthful vigor and well-being.